Gabriiel-Barbosa/alura-space/readme.md

 # Alura Space

+- Projeto Finalizado

 This project is being built alongside the Django Formation: Creating Python Applications, provided by Alura Cursos:
 - [x] Django: Templates and Best Practices
 - [x] Django: Data Persistence and Admin
 - [x] Django: Form Authentication and Alerts
-- [ ] Django: CRUD and Persistence on S3
+- [x] Django: CRUD and Persistence on S3

 ## Description
 A web application that receives celestial body photos, stores them, and then displays them as a gallery on the website.